dizhang168/shadow-dom-selection/selection-api-spec-changes.md

 Issue: [https://github.com/whatwg/dom/issues/772](https://github.com/whatwg/dom/issues/772)

-A cached live range’s changes should be directly reflected on the composed range.
-This means that when a user uses the Range API to call setStart/setEnd, it should also update the Selection’s anchor and focus.
+A cached live range's changes should be directly reflected on the composed range.
+This means that when a user uses the Range API to call setStart/setEnd, it should also update the Selection's anchor and focus.
 This principle should be respected for Composed Live Range.

 Here is an interesting example I shared on the [github issue](https://github.com/whatwg/dom/issues/772#issuecomment-2491887033):